Deontological Constraints on Animal Products

 Free produce movement was abandoned by many abolitionists in the United States.
 In Great Britain, it focused mainly on sugar, ignoring other products like cotton.

 When I think about abolitionists who tried to reduce their country’s imports of slave-made products in partial ways, I don’t think they betrayed enslaved people by asking for reduction.
-I don’t have any negative attitudes towards abolitionist organisers who didn’t require all the members of their organisations to completely boycott slave-made products.
+I don’t have any negative attitudes towards abolitionist organisers who didn’t require all their members to completely boycott slave-made products.

 If there was really something non-negotiable going on we would have much more negative attitudes towards many of the historical abolitionists.
 I think negotiability was “vindicated by history” in this specific case.